Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Pacific Pines - Gaven, placing the area among the bottom 25% of areas assessed nationally

-This year has seen $28.1 million in commercial approvals, indicating balanced commercial development activity compared to the rest of Queensland.
-Pacific Pines - Gaven shows substantially reduced construction activity relative to both the regional and national averages, typically strengthening demand and prices for existing properties due to scarcity of new homes.
-Recent building activity consists entirely of detached houses, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
-Developers are constructing more detached housing than the existing pattern implies (78.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
-The location has approximately 2118 people per dwelling approval, demonstrating an established market.
+This financial year has seen $28.1 million in commercial approvals, indicating balanced commercial development activity.
+Compared to the rest of Queensland, Pacific Pines - Gaven shows significantly reduced construction activity, with 81.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties.
+The area's building activity consists entirely of detached houses, preserving its suburban nature and attracting space-seeking buyers.
+Developers are constructing more detached housing than previously indicated (78.0% at Census), reflecting strong demand for family homes despite densification trends.

 Frequently Asked Questions - Development